COVID-19 vaccination and pregnancy

 Novavax vaccine

-There is limited data about the Novavax vaccine during pregnancy or while breastfeeding.
 The Pfizer vaccine is the preferred choice during pregnancy and breastfeeding.
-If you have any questions or concerns, discuss them with your healthcare provider.
+There is limited data about the Novavax vaccine during pregnancy or while breastfeeding and the Novavax COVID-19 vaccine is no longer available in Aotearoa New Zealand.
+If you have any questions or concerns, discuss them with your healthcare provider

 If you're pregnant and over 16 years old, it's recommended that as well as your first 2 COVID vaccine doses, you should have booster doses.

-To get a booster you need to wait at least 6 months since your last COVID vaccine or or 6 months after you have had a COVID-19 infection.
-You should discuss the timing of a booster with your midwife, obstetrician or general practitioner.
+To get a booster, you need to wait at least 6 months since your last COVID vaccine or 6 months after you've had a COVID-19 infection.
+You should discuss the timing of a booster with your midwife, obstetrician or healthcare provider.

 Read more about COVID-19 vaccine booster doses.